prabal1997/Anwar/README.md

 # Anwar
 Anwar is a simple, lightweight tool that gives you the power to build your own development enviornment in VIM.
 ![Anwar Logo](http://i.imgur.com/kIXS6Yr.jpg)

 Anwar is a CLI(Command Line Interface) program that simplifies the process of creating a custom VIM based IDE(Integrated Development Environment) for everyone, especially those new to developing on Ubuntu.
 ## What does Anwar do?
 Anwar helps you install the different components that an IDE uses and configures the VIM text-editor appropriately.
 This allows you to develop your own blazing-fast lightweight VIM based IDE on Ubuntu.

-You can use Anwar to set up a new development environment in a matter of mere minutes, allowing you to practically set up any machine as your development hub.
+You can use Anwar to set up a new development environment in a matter of mere minutes, allowing you to practically set up any machine as your development hub - whether on the cloud, or the desktop.

 ## What systems can Anwar run on?
 Anwar is compatible with Ubuntu and all its official flavours, including Ubuntu Kylin, Edubuntu, Ubuntu GNOME, Kubuntu, Lubuntu, Xubuntu, Ubuntu Studio, and Ubuntu MATE.